chaisql/chai/docs/content/en/docs/genji-sql/expressions.md

 They are used to select a value from a [document]({{< relref "/docs/genji-sql/documents" >}}).
 Their type will depend on the type of the value extracted from the document.

-### Operators
+## Operators

 Genji provides a list of operators that can be used to compute operations with expressions.
+Operators are binary expressions, meaning they always take exactly two operands.
+It is possible though to combine multiple operators to create an [evaluation tree](#evaluation-tree-and-precedence).

-#### Comparison operators
+### Comparison operators

 These operators are used to compare values and evaluate to a boolean.
-If the types of the operands are different, they are converted before being evaluated.

 | Name| Description |
 | --- | --- |